Skip to content

 Definition

-A coordinated set of: policy bundles (versioned JsonLogic rules scoped by intent and risk), guardrails (must_refuse, must_escalate, redaction_rules), approval-mode tiers (the canonical risk taxonomy every tool and decision binds to), approval gates (human checkpoints for high-risk steps), and an audit contract that ties every applied rule and gate decision back to a Decision Record.
+A coordinated set of: policy bundles (versioned JsonLogic rules scoped by intent and risk), guardrails (must_refuse, must_escalate, redaction_rules), native action-risk vectors, compatibility approval modes, approval gates (human checkpoints for high-risk steps), and an audit contract that ties every applied rule and gate decision back to a Decision Record.

 Why it exists